Endotherapic System In Association With Transdermal Infiltration System In The Treatment Of Trauma To Internal Gastrocnemius In Soccer Players

 The aim of this study was to evaluate, through ultrasound scanning, the anatomic-tissutal repair with a prevalence of regeneration phenomena than on cicatricial, on a sample of 30 (thirty) cases of muscle injury from indirect trauma treated with endothermy and transdermal vehiculation.

-Winform Tecar therapy through the emission of radio-frequency (electromagnetic medium waves at 480.000 Hz) leads to a biostimulation that is defined “biological” both of soft tissues, tendinous tissues and bone.
+Winform Endosit Method through the emission of radio-frequency (electromagnetic medium waves at 480.000 Hz) leads to a biostimulation that is defined “biological” both of soft tissues, tendinous tissues and bone.

 Through a surface system, commonly defined capacitive, we obtain an energetic biostimulation through the interaction of electrolytic charges and their displacement.
 Those charges are attracted and compacted close to an active mobile electrode, opposite to a return neutral plate.
 The bioenergetic effect is mainly superficial and it involves muscles and vascular systems.